tsproisl/SoMaJo/README.txt

 References
 ==========

-- Proisl, Thomas, Peter Uhrig (2016): “SoMaJo: State-of-the-art tokenization for German web and social media texts.”
+- Proisl, Thomas, Peter Uhrig (to appear): “SoMaJo: State-of-the-art tokenization for German web and social media texts.”
 In: Proceedings of the 10th Web as Corpus Workshop (WAC-X).
 ACL.